You: When there’s something strange in your neighbourhood, who ya gonna call?

 - Why don’t I like this idea?

-Black Hat – when wearing the red hat groups will be using their logical brain (frontal lobe) to consider negative aspects of ideas, but from a logical standpoint.
+When wearing the red hat groups will be using their logical brain (frontal lobe) to consider negative aspects of ideas, but from a logical standpoint.
 For each green hat idea and red hat negative, they might try to answer questions like:

 - Will this go wrong in practice?